-New York is unusual compared to the rest of the country, because it’s very attorney driven; there are only two or three other states where attorneys are so heavily involved in a transaction from the buyers and sellers standpoint on a residential deal.
-For example in Florida, the realtor handles most everything, from the contract to escrow to clearing the title and everything in between, but that’s not the case in New York.
-In New York, traditionally both sides of the transaction will hire an attorney to represent their interests, unless they’re experienced buyer or seller an even then an experienced buyer/seller will still usually hire an attorney.
+New York is unusual compared to the rest of the country.
+New York is very attorney driven.
+There are only two or three other states where attorneys are so heavily involved in a transaction from the buyers and sellers standpoint on a residential deal.
+For example in Florida, the realtor handles things from the contract to escrow to clearing the title and everything in between.
+That is not the case in New York.
+In New York, traditionally both sides of the transaction will hire an attorney to represent their interests.
+Even an experienced buyer or seller will usually hire an attorney.

-My business model follows a path of education and communication; because I usually find that the more I educate my client up front, the better prepared they will be for whatever comes up during the course of the transaction.
-Realtors are primarily interested in getting the deal into contract; a good realtor will get involved during the course of the transaction to overcome certain bumps in the road, but once the attorneys get involved the realtors are the t help facilitate the deal.
+At the Law Office of Matthew Tannenbaum, our business model follows a path of education and communication.
+Mr. Tannanbaum finds that the more he educates his client regarding the purchase process, the better prepared they will be for whatever comes up during the course of the transaction.
+Realtors are primarily interested in getting the deal into contract.
+A good realtor will get involved during the course of the sale to overcome certain bumps in the road.
+Once the attorneys get involved the realtors are there to help facilitate the deal.

-From the client’s standpoint I will guide them through the process, which can be very scary for most people because the average person will buy or sell one or two houses in a lifetime; perhaps a starter house and then a trade-up, to a nicer house, but that’s about all.
-For most people, this is a major transaction with a lot of moving parts, and I will attempt to cut through that and show them how all the pieces fit together and hopefully increase their comfort level during the course of the transaction.
+From the client’s standpoint, Mr. Tannenbaum will guide them through the process.
+The process can be daunting for most people.
+The average person will buy or sell one or two houses in a lifetime; perhaps a starter house and then a trade-up to a larger home, but that’s about all.
+For most people, this is a significant transaction with a lot of moving parts.
+Mr. Tannenbaum will explain to his clients how all of the pieces fit together and increase their comfort level during the course of the transaction.

 What are People Most Worried about in a Real Estate Transaction?

-As a buyer’s attorney, I want to include protection in the contract in the event they don’t qualify for financing so that their payment is not at risk.
-So, what we include in the contract is something called the mortgage contingency clause, which has certain provisions that protect the buyer if the bank rejects them for a loan.
-Typically, the clause will protect any buyer as long as they truthfully and diligently pursues the mortgage and cooperate with the loan officer in the application process, if they cannot get the mortgage commitments from a lender within a certain time period, they have the right to cancel the deal and get their money back.
+As a buyer’s attorney, Mr. Tannenbaum will work to include protection in the contract if the buyer does not qualify for financing so that their payment is not at risk.
+What we add in the agreement is something called the mortgage contingency clause.
+This clause has specific provisions that protect the buyer if the bank rejects them for a loan.
+Typically, the clause will protect any buyer as long as they truthfully and diligently pursue the mortgage and cooperate with the loan officer in the application process.
+If they cannot secure a mortgage commitment from a lender within a specified period, they have the right to cancel the deal and get their money back.

 That’s very important for most buyers here because they want to know that, unless their credit is absolutely sterling and they’re putting down 40 percent on contract, there’s a chance that they may get rejected for a loan and they don’t want to be out 5 to 10 percent if that happens.

-We handle any kind of real estate, including co-ops, condos, single and multi-family homes.
-We’re highly experienced in all areas of real estate practice here in downstate New York.
+We handle any real estate transaction for buyers or sellers, including co-ops, condos, and single and multi-family homes.
+We have the experience you are looking for in all areas of real estate law here in Nassau and Suffolk Counties here in Long Island, New York.

-For more information on Real Estate Transactions in NY, a free initial consultation is your best next step.
-Get the information and legal answers you’re seeking by calling (516) 683-1234 today.
+For more information on Real Estate Transactions in New York, a free initial consultation is your best next step.
+Get the information and legal answers you are seeking by calling (516) 683-1234 today.